 The Social Justice Youth Program seeks to engage young adults in the movement towards an inclusive civil society for all individuals.
-It is an opportunity for young adults with and without disabilities to learn how their art can be a meaningful tool for change.
+It is an opportunity for young adults with and without disabilities to learn how their voice and art can be meaningful tools for change.

 Find your unique artistic voice—any medium, any message.

 Who are the Social Justice Youths?

 A group of self-advocates, siblings and friends age 16-25 who envision a better tomorrow for everyone.

 Focus of the program

 Address issues the youths are most interested in (not just disability).
 Topics include race, immigration, inequity, sexuality, ableism, environmentalism, civil and human rights, animal rights, and lots more.

 Volunteering, attending seminars, interactive meetings and a weekend-long, fully-inclusive summer camp at Portland State University.

 This program requires a year-long commitment

 The program kicks off every year with summer camp, followed by monthly meetings.
 These monthly meet ups may include a visit to city hall or an art gallery, meeting with a social activist or presenting your art piece at an event.
 All campers will display and/or present their social justice projects at the All Born(in) Conference.